 I was torn about the American Lifetime Day Clock, because the large-print design struck my fancy and could come in handy if you have impaired vision.
 The clock even spells out the day and date, and you can program alarms with a reminder message such as "Take your medicine" to help relatives with memory trouble.
 That said, I'm primarily judging alarm clocks here, and it isn't a good alarm clock.
 You can't snooze, the display casts a glow even at its dimmest, and setting alarms is a pain.
 You have to scroll through a menu that could easily be confusing for an elderly relative -- so you'd be stuck with all the setup and even maintenance when a setting needs to be changed.
 The $44 American Lifetime Day Clock might be worth considering if you need a time display capable of reminders, but you can find better options if you just want an alarm with big numbers.

 Given that the Home Sunrise Alarm Clock performs ostensibly the same trick as the Philips HF3500 for a fraction of the price -- $20 for the Home Clock as opposed to $37 for the HF3500 -- I was excited to try it out.
 This light alarm clock even has a few more features: The light changes colors, and you can customize which color turns on in the morning and how long it fades up before your chosen alarm time.
 It has a radio and you can pick from a variety of wake-up sounds, including classical music and nature sounds such as waves crashing.
-On paper, the Sunrise Alarm Clock offers everything you could want in a light alarm clock at a great price.
+On paper, the clock offers everything you could want in a light alarm clock at a great price.
 It also proves that you get what you pay for.
 The touch buttons on the front aren't very responsive -- setting the time, setting an alarm and turning off the alarm from your bedside table in the morning are all more difficult than they need to be.
 Using the radio is surprisingly tedious.
 The brightness ramps up too quickly in the morning and the white numbers showing the time cast too much light at night.
-If you can get around the tedium, the Sunrise Alarm Clock does offer a lot of features for the price.
+If you can get around the tedium, the clock does offer many a feature for the price.

 I don't recommend the following alarms to anyone.